-Designed to give your diet a protein boost, it is most efficient when consumed first thing in the morning and straight after training.
+Designed to give your diet a protein boost.
+It is most effective when consumed first thing in the morning and straight after training.

-Is an amino acid found naturally in the human body as well as in certain foods such as poultry, pork, beef, corn, cabbage, raw parsley and raw spinach.
+As well as being found naturally in the human body.
+It can also be found in certain foods such as poultry, pork, beef, corn, cabbage, raw parsley and raw spinach.

-These include leucine, isoleucine and valine.
-They are among the 9 essential amino acids and are the only three aminos directly metabolized by muscle tissue.
+The 3 most common BCAAs include leucine, isoleucine and valine.
+They are among the 9 essential amino acids and are the only three amino's directly metabolized by muscle tissue.